-- (a) The Ethics Committee shall be composed of five Members (none of whom shall be the Mayor, Civic Mayor or their deputies). - (b) No Cabinet Member appointed to the Committee shall be eligible to Chair meetings of the Ethics Committee. - (c) Appointed "Independent Persons" shall be entitled to attend and may vote at meetings of the Ethics Committee, where the committee is dealing with a specific allegation against a Member.
+- (a) The Ethics Committee shall be composed of five Members (none of whom shall be the Mayor or Leader). - (b) No Cabinet Member appointed to the Committee shall be eligible to Chair meetings of the Ethics Committee. - (c) Appointed "Independent Persons" shall be entitled to attend and may vote at meetings of the Ethics Committee, where the committee is dealing with a specific allegation against a Member.